Eugenio Viola: Writings and criticism

 He has edited over 50 catalogues and books and contributed to numerous international publications.
 He is a scholar in theories and practices related to performance and Body Art.
 On this subject, he has extensively lectured in Italy and abroad.
 He has published several essays, and he has edited the monographs on Regina José Galindo (Ed.
 Skira, Milan, 2014), Hermann Nitsch (Ed.
 Morra, Naples, 2013), Marina Abramović (Ed.
 24 Ore Cultura, Milan, 2012), and Orlan (Ed.
 Charta, Milan, 2007).
 He collaborates on a regular basis with Artforum (USA) and Arte (Italy).
 His writings also appeared in several Italian art magazines such as Flash Art, Segno, Arte e Critica, and the Spanish Exit Express.
 He is among the contributors of Quaderni d'arte italiana, the institutional magazine of Quadriennale di Roma.

-He is a member of IKT (“International Association of Curators of Contemporary Art”); and he is on several awards international committees and panels.